 Red rice or Bao Dhaan has a unique resistant value, it can tolerate stress and withstand drought like conditions.
 The Bao Dhaan grows rapidly during the rainy seasons with the rise in water levels.
 It is rich in fibre and nutrients like protein, magnesium and phosphorus.

 The Brahmaputra-Barak River and its tributaries that flank Northeast India making the soil of the region fertile and perfect for harvesting rice.
 Paddy is the primary food crop, and is used widely for consumption.

 Certain facts about the holy grain:

-Rice cultivation accounts for more than 80% of the total cultivable land in the Northeast.
+This crop cultivation accounts for more than 80% of the total cultivable land in the Northeast.
 The topography and soil quality makes it the best for rice cultivation.

 The total rice production in the NE region estimates to around 5.50 million tonnes.

 Rice cultivation is carried out in different ecosystems- from plains in the Brahmaputra-Barak valley in Assam to high altitudes of Arunachal Pradesh and Sikkim.